 The openness imperative

 The principles of open research are reflected increasingly in the policies of public funders and research organisations that promote greater communication, collaboration and public access to research, and in the evolving models of scholarly communication.
 For example, many funders and journal publishers already require researchers to share their data, and such expectations are likely to increase.
 Change is also being driven by the needs of academic communities, and a broad range of research users in businesses, communities, the third sector, public sector and the wider world.

 The research community, inside and outside academia, is moving towards greater openness, and there are clear benefits to embracing these developments, not simply responding to compliance requirements.

 In the promotion of open research, it is important to recognise that not everything can, or should, be made open.
 There are ethical, legal and commercial reasons why some research outputs and research data cannot be made openly accessible; the communication of results and sharing of data should take these into account.

 Open research policies and support

-The University’s approach to open research is underpinned by our policies for open access (in development) and research data management policy (PDF).
+The University’s approach to open research is underpinned by our policy for open access (PDF) and research data management policy (PDF).
 Responsibility for the open access policy sits with the Pro Vice-Chancellor (Research and Enterprise).